- What Is a Charpai?

 - Charpai Alternatives: What Can Be Used Instead?

-This object has a curious significance to the Indian subcontinent’s cultural memory.
+The charpai has a curious significance to the Indian subcontinent’s cultural memory.
 Some consider it a symbol of a enduring rural poverty.
 Some may simply see it as a nostalgic item.
 Nevertheless, the charpai has survived and thrived as more than a novelty for centuries upon centuries.

 Widespread use of the charpai in Bangladesh, India, Pakistan and neighboring countries is easy to understand.
 After all, this is its ancient point of origin.
 But how did the charpai become known globally?